GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-service/README.md

   --cert="server.pem"
 ```

-## Containerize PgBouncer
+### Containerize PgBouncer

-Some users may prefer to containerize PgBouncer themselves.
-For this example,
+Third, we will containerize PgBouncer.
+Some users may prefer to containerize
-we will make use of an open source container, [edoburu/pgbouncer][edoburu].
-One
+PgBouncer themselves.
+For this example, we will make use of an open source
-nice benefit of `edoburu/pgbouncer` is that it will generate all the PgBouncer
+container, [edoburu/pgbouncer][edoburu].
+One nice benefit of `edoburu/pgbouncer`
+is that it will generate all the PgBouncer configuration based on environment
-configuration based on environment variables passed to the container.
+variables passed to the container.

-## Deploy a PgBouncer Deployment and Service
+## Deploy PgBouncer as a Service

 With PgBouncer containerized, we will now create a deployment with PgBouncer and
 the proxy as a sidecar.